simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 });
 ```

 After the scene is loaded, this is the second async event in the boilerplate.
-We then need to load that `project.editorproject` file, and then it basically decorates the cene with some additional information in this file.
+We then need to load that `project.editorproject` file, and then it basically decorates the scene with some additional information in this file.
 This file is responsible for things like

 - particles
 - prefabs
 - post processing
 - metadata about the scene

-finally after these two sequential file loads, we can begin to render.
+finally, after these two sequential file loads, we can begin to render.

 So basically the process is to

 1. initialize the engine
 2. load the scene THEN
 3. handle 'mistakes'/ default stuff for a scene
-4. load the editorproject meta data
+4. load the .editorproject meta-data
 5. decorate the scene with metadata
 6. actually begin rendering